About US

 2. Our Solution & Mission

-The Coalition for Residency Reform (CRR) was created by resident physicians to transform this broken system for the good of us all.
+Resident physicians created the Coalition for Residency Reform (CRR) to transform this broken system for the good of us all.
 We aim to:

-Advocate for Policy Change: Propose and lobby for reforms to the NRMP match, duty-hour regulations, stipend structures, and residency accreditation standards.
+Advocate for Policy Change: Propose and lobby for reforms to the NRMP Match, and push for resident physician inclusion in many vital labor laws from which they are currently excluded.

 Unify Resident Voices: Build a nationwide network where residents share experiences and resources and empower each other to advocate for healthy and fair work conditions.